thinkmailapp/thinkmail-privacy/README.md

 A college student.
 Too many emails.
 Not enough time — or patience — to reply to all of them well.

-The usual routine was opening ChatGPT in one tab, copying the email thread into it, writing a prompt, getting a generic reply that sounded nothing like her, and then editing it anyway.
+The usual routine was opening AI Tools in multiple tab, copying the email thread into it, writing a prompt, getting a generic reply that sounded nothing like her, and then editing it anyway.
 Every single time.
 For every single email.

 She wasn't looking for a grammar checker.
 She wasn't looking for a tool that would make her sound more "professional" in the abstract.
 She wanted something that actually **read the situation** — who this person was, what had been said before, what the tone of the conversation was — and helped her respond in a way that made sense for that specific moment.